Urinary Incontinence in Women

 • Use of catheter

 In addition to the stress this kind of sudden incontinence can cause, it also puts you at risk for urinary tract infections (UTI).
-This is because urine should be expelled from the body, but if the bladder isn’t emptying, the urine that remains can become a breeding ground for bacteria.
+This is because urine should be regularly expelled from the body, but if the bladder isn’t emptying, the urine that remains can become a breeding ground for bacteria.

 In women, overflow incontinence can be caused by weak bladder muscles, an underactive bladder, or a blockage in the urinary tract.
 An underactive bladder can be caused by certain medications, diabetes, alcoholism, and other medical conditions.
 Blockages in the urinary tract are sometimes caused by other surgeries or unusual growths.